axiostudio/vue-axio-calendar/README.md

 # Vue Axio Calendar

-The **Vue Axio Calendar** is a simply and powerfull talbed calendar component for Vue.
+The Vue Axio Calendar is a simple and powerful table calendar component for Vue.

 You can: